axelor/axelor-mobile/docs/doc/en/application/50_modules.md

 - a subtitle (_subtitle_) to be displayed to the user under the module button in the drawer to aid comprehension.
 The display of these subtitles can be configured in the _Application_ component using the _showModulesSubtitle._ attribute.
 - an icon name (_icon_) to be displayed on the module button in the drawer.
 Please note that this icon must belong to the [Bootstrap database](https://icons.getbootstrap.com/).
 - web instance compatibility information (_compatibilityAOS_).
 It's possible to overload this information from another module by indicating different versions of the same web module name.
 A version must be a string composed of three numbers.
 The web module version is automatically retrieved from the server information.
+- a quick navigation option (_quickNavigation_) to define whether selecting the module in the drawer should navigate directly to its first accessible menu instead of displaying the inner menu list.
+When enabled, the inner menu is never shown.
+This configuration is set to false by default.
 - a set of menus (_menus_) to be displayed in the drawer.
 - a set of screens belonging to the module (_screens_).
 - a set of translations for the module (_translations_).
 Translations must be supplied in key-value format for each supported language.